 - L-glutamic acid & D-glutamic acid.

 L-glutamic acid in proteins is always found bound in long chains to other amino acids naturally in foods.
 Amino acids do not occur free naturally in foods.

 D-glutamic acid is free glutamic acid, not bound, and is produced outside the body, artificially and chemically.

-When protein containing foods are consumed, the body hydrolyses the food and the protein.
+When protein-containing foods are consumed, the body hydrolyses the food and the protein.
 It uses the amount of glutamic acid needed and the excess is removed.
-Since the process of digestion is a long one that takes time, the glutamic acid intake & levels are maintained at a lower concentrations in the blood.
+Since the process of digestion is a long one that takes time, the glutamic acid intake & levels are maintained at lower concentrations in the blood.
 The excess is removed from the body.

 Why Is MSG Used ?

 These are some reasons MSG is used in foods :

 - MSG is cheap.
 By adding MSG to inferior quality foods the flavour perception is enhanced leading one to falsely believe that food to be superior in quality.
 Its use also lowers production costs and increases profits.

 - The pancreas is stimulated by MSG.
 This causes the release of insulin even when there are no carbohydrates to act upon.
 The excess insulin causes a drop in blood sugar making one hungry and leads to overeating and obesity.( Profits again for the processed food makers).

 - Glutamate or MSG is converted to GABA by the body.
 GABA is tranquillizing in action much like valium.